CraftAcademyLabs/ca_course/guides/omniauth.md

 end
 ```

-It is very importand that you put `devise :omniauthable, omniauth_providers: [:facebook]` underneath `include DeviseTokenAuth::Concerns::User`.
+It is very important that you put `devise :omniauthable, omniauth_providers: [:facebook]` underneath `include DeviseTokenAuth::Concerns::User`.
 Otherwise you will get annoying errors.

 So now you have rails backend with working omniauth Facebook login.